AlannaParsons/midterm/README.md

     - scss full screen/responsive naming? or seperate folder?
   - do all routes need seperate files?
-    - consolidate primary and secondary routes
-  - rename create schedule??? creating event, schedule already exists?? but this will change EVERYTHING
+    - consolidate primary and secondary routes x rename create schedule??? creating event, schedule already exists?? but this will change EVERYTHING

 **- ADD functionality?
   - add time to dates as well